rickythewriter/kung-fu-search/README.md

 The main functionality of the search is in the ability to assign each result item a metric of closeness to the search query.
 I chose a Hamming Distance as the main algorithm.

-Note: The Levenshtein Distance did was not as good at indexing letters in sequence, since it also accounts for swapping.
+Note: The Levenshtein Distance was not as good at indexing letters in sequence, because it also accounts for swapping.

 ### Hamming Distance
 ```